 What to Expect

-Taking a course with locals at one of the Danish universities in Copenhagen is a great opportunity to be part of student life at a premier learning facility, to meet Danish and international students, and to have a genuine Danish learning experience.
+Taking a course with locals at one of the Danish universities in Copenhagen is a great opportunity to meet Danish and international students and have a genuine Danish learning experience.

 The Royal Academy of Music

-DIS offers you a list of external 3- and 6-credit course options at The Royal Danish Academy of Music.
-Read their full descriptions on the Music Courses page.
+DIS offers you a list of external 3- and 6-credit course options at The Royal Danish Academy of Music:

 The University of Copenhagen

-DIS offers you the following external 3-credit course options at The University of Copenhagen:
+DIS offers you the following external 3-credit course options at at the Søren Kierkegaard Research Centre at The University of Copenhagen:

 - Ethical Brain: Philosophy and Neuroscience